Daskott/kronus/ReadMe.md

 - **Contact Emergency Contact:** When the service doesn't get a response back from a user or gets a `bad` response, the user's emergency contact is alerted.

-- **Robust API:** Allow developers to add extra functionality based on a user's "aliveness".
+- **Flexible API:** Allow developers to add extra functionality based on a user's "aliveness".
 A user's `probes` can be queried periodically from kronus server to see the `status` of the last probe.
 And based on that, do whatever the developer wants.